toscm/toscutil/README.md

 ## Usage

 To use any function or data object, first [install](#installation) the package and then just enter any object's fully qualified name into a running R session, e.g. `toscutil::now_ms()`.
-Alternatively, load the package first, using command `library("toscutil")` and then enter access any symbol directly by its name, e.g. `now_ms()`.
+You can find a curated list of existing functions at <toscm.github.io/toscutil/>.
+Alternatively, you can load the package first, using command `library("toscutil")` and then access any symbol directly by its name, e.g. `now_ms()`.

 ## Contribute